adbutterfield/ez-react-form-validator/README.md

 function App() {
   const {
-    isValid, // Boolean to tell you if the form is valid. values, // Object with all the values of your form, name prop is the key for each corresponding value. handleChange, // Pass this to all onChange props. handleBlur, // Pass this to all onBlur props. setupComplete, // Boolean to tell you when the setup is complete. fields // Object with additional information about fields of your form, name prop is the key for each corresponding field.
+    isValid, // Boolean to indicate if the form is valid. values, // Object with all the values of your form, name prop is the key for each corresponding value. handleChange, // Pass this to all onChange props. handleBlur, // Pass this to all onBlur props. setupComplete, // Boolean to indicate when the setup is complete. fields // Object with additional information about fields of your form, name prop is the key for each corresponding field.
 More on fields later.
   } = useFormValidator(validatorSetup); // initialize the hook